dpa99c/cordova-sqlite-porter/README.md

 # Overview

-This Cordova/Phonegap plugin can be used to import/export to/from a SQLite database using either SQL or JSON.
+This library (and also Cordova/Phonegap plugin) can be used to import/export to/from a SQLite database using either SQL or JSON.

+- Works in any JavaScript environment that supports Common-JS modules (i.e. NodeJS, Webpack) and provides a WebSQL API over a SQLite database
 - Works on all Cordova platforms that [support HTML5 WebSQL DB in the WebView](http://docs.phonegap.com/en/4.0.0/cordova_storage_storage.md.html):
     - Android
     - iOS